WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod04/0402-Implementing Data Deduplication.md

 ## Scenario

-After you have tested the storage redundancy and performance options, you now decide that it would also be beneficial to maximize the available disk space that you have, especially around virtual machine storage which is in ever increasing demand.
-You decide to test out Data Deduplication solutions to maximize storage availability for virtual machines.
+After you have tested the storage redundancy and performance options, you now decide that it would also be beneficial to maximize the available disk space that you have, especially around virtual machine (VM) storage, which is in ever-increasing demand.
+You decide to test Data Deduplication solutions to maximize storage availability for VMs.

 ## Objectives

-- Install Data Deduplication
+- Install Data Deduplication.
-- Configure Data Deduplication
+- Configure Data Deduplication.
-- Check the status of Data Deduplication
+- Check the status of Data Deduplication.

 ## Estimated time: 40 minutes